 Also in Germany, the market for student loans has been growing steadily in recent years.
 Keep yourself well informed and compare different offers, as the conditions vary widely.
 For example, the Deutsche Bildung allows one-time payments during the study programs.
 The state-owned KfW Bank offers loans for students younger than 44 years.
 Another provider is Festo Bildungsfonds.
 For a good and constantly updated overview, also see CHE Studienkredit Test.

-Yes, by appointment we offer qualified candidates the opportunity to get an one-site impression of lectures, exercises and the campus.
+Yes, by appointment we offer qualified candidates the opportunity to get an on-site impression of lectures, exercises and the campus.
 If you are interested, please contact our Recruiting & Admissions team via email under recruiting[at]gbs.uni-frankfurt.de along with a copy of your current CV.

 Yes, we are happy to provide you with the contact information of a current student or alumnus.
 We will try to find a student or alumnus whose academic and/or professional background best matches yours.
 Please contact recruiting[at]gbs.uni-frankfurt.de for further assistance.

 Admission to GBS master programs requires an English proficiency at a higher level of B2 (CEFR), ideally C1 level.
-As proof of English proficiency, GBS accepts standardized certificates (e.g., TOEFL-iBT, IELTS).
+As proof of English proficiency, GBS accepts standardized certificates (e.g., TOEFL-iBT, IELTS or ELLT).
 If you are a native speaker or have worked in an English-speaking country (for longer than one year), waivers are possible.
 Applicants who have already completed graduate studies delivered in English can submit appropriate documentation as proof.
 Please refer to the admissions pages of the respective program for admissions requirements: Master in Finance, Master of Digital Transformation MBA and Master of Pharma Business Administration MBA.

 Yes, program regulations allow the possibility of transfer credit.
 Please note, however, that recognition of coursework is to be completed during the admission process, i.e. before starting the program.
 In order to complete this process, we will need your academic transcripts (showing CP earned and date of completion for the courses), as well as the respective course syllabi.
 The syllabi should include the “key concepts” and "learning objectives” for the course in consideration.